makararena/Polish-IT-Jobs-Aggregator/README.md

 The project offers two web services:

 1. **Dash App**: A local web application that you can access if you run the program on your own computer.
-(Website hosting is not currently available due to costs)

 2. **Telegram Bot** : A detailed and convenient bot that allows you to:
    - Access all data through graphs